 Dining Space (USA)

 If you dare, embrace the weather with an open outdoor kitchen and dining area – perfect if you’re in pursuit of true outdoor living.
-The grey and copper tones of the natural stone paving compliment the metallic barbecue and wooden kitchen and dining furniture exceptionally.
+The grey and copper tones of the natural stone paving complement the metallic barbecue and wooden kitchen and dining furniture exceptionally.
 If you’re looking to add a contemporary twist to your outdoor space, glass is always a good option and the glass-top rattan table here does just that.